google/qkeras/README.md

 generate numbers outside the range [-1.0, 1.0], we need to adjust the *_range to the number.
-For example, if we have a quantized_bits(bits=6, integer=2) in a weight of a layer, we need to set the weight range to 2**2.
+For example, if we have a quantized_bits(bits=6, integer=2) in a weight of a layer, we need to set the weight range to 2**2, which is equivalent to Catapult HLS ac_fixed<6, 3, true>.
 Similarly, for quantization functions that accept an alpha parameter, we need to specify a range of alpha, and for po2 type of quantizers, we need to specify the range of max_value.